pandas-dev/pandas/doc/source/getting_started/install.rst

 ============

-The easiest way to install pandas is to install it as part of the `Anaconda <https://docs.continuum.io/anaconda/>`__ distribution, a cross platform distribution for data analysis and scientific computing.
+The easiest way to install pandas is to install it as part of the `Anaconda <https://docs.continuum.io/free/anaconda/>`__ distribution, a cross platform distribution for data analysis and scientific computing.
-This is the recommended installation method for most users.
+The `Conda <https://conda.io/en/latest/>`__ package manager is the recommended installation method for most users.

 Instructions for installing :ref:`from source <install.source>`,
 :ref:`PyPI <install.pypi>`, or a